Haselnussbomber/HaselTweaks/README.md

 Reveals duty names in duty finder, which were shown as "???" to prevent spoilers.
 Useful for unlocking Mentor roulette.

+### Safer Market Board Price Check

+Prevents you from checking market board prices while a request is running, minimizing the frequency of encountering the "Please wait and try your search again" screen.

 ### Scrollable Tabs

 Allows the mouse wheel to switch tabs (like with LB/RB on controllers) in the following windows, each of which can be toggled separately: